Aakashsharma614/Aakashsharma614/README.md

 ## About Me

-B.Tech Computer Science student (2026) focused on **backend engineering, distributed systems, and AI-powered applications**.
+Software Developer focused on backend engineering, distributed systems, and AI-driven applications.

 I build systems that are:

-- Scalable
-- Efficient
+Scalable and performant under real-world load
-- Reliable
+Reliable and fault-tolerant
-- Production-ready

-Interested in designing **high-performance backend architectures** and integrating **AI into real-world products**.

----
+Cleanly designed with maintainable architecture Production-ready with a strong focus on quality

+My work centers on developing high-performance backend services, real-time systems, and full-stack applications, with an emphasis on scalability, system design, and performance optimization.

+I’m particularly interested in:

+Designing distributed and microservices-based architectures Building event-driven and scalable backend systems Integrating AI and Generative AI into real-world products

+Currently focused on strengthening my expertise in system design, scalable infrastructure, and applying AI to solve complex engineering problems.

 ## Core Areas